-For today’s DYK fun food facts we will look at Pancakes.
+For today’s Did You Know we will look at Pancake fun facts.

 - Pancakes are found almost in every culture.
 It is a thin flat cake made from batter and fried in a pan or on a griddle.
 Batter is usually made from eggs, flour, milk or water, oil or melted butter.
 Sometimes batter can be made from buttermilk.